wp-plugins/cb-parallax/readme.md

 - Supports and is supported by Nicescroll
 - Various overlays to choose from

-This plugin works with recent versions of Chrome, Firefox, Internet Explorer, Opera and Safari (not the Windows Version tough).<br />
+This plugin works with recent versions of Chrome, Firefox, Internet Explorer, Opera and Safari (not the Windows Version tough).

-## Requirements ##
+### Requirements ###

-Your theme must support the core WordPress implementation of the [Custom Backgrounds](http://codex.wordpress.org/Custom_Backgrounds) theme feature.<br />
+Your theme must support the core WordPress implementation of the [Custom Backgrounds](http://codex.wordpress.org/Custom_Backgrounds) theme feature.

 In order to use the parallax feature, I decided to set the minimum required image dimensions to 1920px * 1200px, so that covers a fullHD screen with a slight vertical parallax movement ( Image height - viewport height, so 1200px - 1080px gives 120px offset to move the image.
 I hope you get the point here.)
-So choose image size according to the expected device resolution.<br />
+So choose image size according to the expected device resolution.

 Your theme's display must be "boxed" somehow or an opacity should be added to the page content container.

-## Installation ##
+### Installation ###

 1. Upload the `cb-parallax` folder to your `/wp-content/plugins/` directory.
 2. Activate the "cbParallax" plugin through the "Plugins" menu in WordPress.
-3. Edit a post to add a custom background.<br />
+3. Edit a post to add a custom background.

-## Frequently Asked Questions ##
+### Frequently Asked Questions ###

 #### Where do I interact with this plugin? ####

-You will find the "cbParallax" meta box on edit screens for posts, pages and products.<br />
+You will find the "cbParallax" meta box on edit screens for posts, pages and products.

 #### How does it work? ####